tine3700/micropython/docs/pyboard/tutorial/beginner_python.rst

 Hello, pyboard!
 --------
 MicroPython is a reimplementation of the Python 3.x programing language.
 Most of your Python programming knowledge is directly useable in MicroPython.
-Please see the differences here: <internal link>`_,
+Please see the differences here: <http://docs.micropython.org/en/latest/pyboard/genrst/index.html>`_,

 For making you familiar with the REPL and the Python programming language in general please try some of the following tasks: